APS Monthly Club Challenges and Rules

 All members should be familiar with the content of this page.
-It includes the Code of Conduct, the Competition Rules and the formats for submission of images into the APS competitions.
+It includes the Code of Conduct, the Challenge Rules and the formats for submission of images into the APS challenges.

-APS hold monthly club competitions at 8pm on the third Thursday of each month from January to October.
+APS hold monthly club challenges at 7:30pm on the third Thursday of each month from January to October.
 An End of Year (EOY) event is held in November.

-Participation in club competitions is an excellent way to receive feedback from a variety of expert judges, and members are encouraged to enter images each month.
+Participation in club challenges is an excellent way to receive feedback from a variety of expert judges, and members are encouraged to enter images each month.

-• There are normally four competitions - SET SUBJECT section (as defined in the Events Calendar) with a competition for Prints and Digital entries and OPEN competitions for Digital and Prints (where images on any subject can be entered).
+- There are normally four challenges - SET SUBJECT section (as defined in the Events Calendar) with a challenge for Prints and Digital entries and OPEN challenges for Digital and Prints (where images on any subject can be entered).

 Competition Rules